-When the director of your Thai massage school tells you that you have to walk two miles Friday morning to arrive in time for 8:30 am Tai Chi/Qi Gong in the far Southwestern park of Chiang Mai, you grumble profusely.
+When the director of ITM Thai massage school in Thailand tells you that you have to walk two miles Friday morning to arrive in time for 8:30 am Tai Chi/Qi Gong in the far Southwestern park of Chiang Mai, you grumble profusely.

 Once you’re stretching your arms high above your head in the fresh morning air, however, and once you hear the birds singing in the bright green palm trees, all is made clear.

-And it’s all even better when three random Japanese tourists in inappropriately sexy clothing spontaneously join the exercises for half an hour!
+And it’s all even better when three random Japanese tourists in inappropriate clothing spontaneously join the exercises for half an hour!

 “Massage school was one of the most powerful experiences of my life,” confessed my friend Derian in Boston before I flew off to Asia.
 “You are pushed to connect with strangers in a way you never before realized was possible.
 It’s really, really odd at first, but it’s unbelievable once you get it.”